-899 Master's Thesis Research

-Fall, Spring, Summer.
+897 Seminar in Feminist Theories, Epistemologies, and Pedagogy Spring of odd years.
+3(3-0) Interdepartmental with English and Philosophy and Teacher Education and Women's Studies.
+Administered by Women's Studies.
+Foundational knowledge, theory, epistemology, and pedagogy in women's and gender studies from a multi-disciplinary, global perspective.
+899 Master's Thesis Research Fall, Spring, Summer.
 1 to 9 credits.
 A student may earn a maximum of 16 credits in all enrollments for this course.
 Master's thesis research.

 931 Topics in Structural Inequality Fall of even years.
 3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
 Current research on socioeconomic class, gender inequality, racial and ethnic inequality, power structures, social conflict, urban dynamics, or social change.
 950 Topics in Rural and Environmental Studies Spring of even years.
 3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
-Adoption of innovations, consolidation of food production enterprises, or community response to farm crises.
-970 Topics in Wellbeing and Health Spring of even years.
+Adoption of innovations, consolidation of food production enterprises, or community response to farm crises 970 Topics in Wellbeing and Health Spring of even years.
 3(3-0) A student may earn a maximum of 12 credits in all enrollments for this course.
 Topics such as family work and stress, risk and uncertainty, social epidemiology, and life course.
-974 Social Attitudes Fall of odd years.
-3(3-0) RB: SOC 870 or SOC 872 Attitude and behavior measurement.
-Structure and function of social attitudes.
-Persuasion and attitude change.
-977 Social Epidemiology Spring of even years.
+977 Social Epidemiology Fall of even years.
 3(3-0) Interdepartmental with Epidemiology.
 Administered by Epidemiology.
 P: EPI 810 or approval of department RB: (LCS 829 or EPI 812) or equivalent R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.
 Introduction to the field of social epidemiology and the social determinants of health.
 Contemporary theoretical and methodological issues in social epidemiology.
 985 Qualitative Field Research Fall.
 3(3-0) R: Open only to graduate students in Sociology.
 Qualitative research methods.
 Participant observation, interview, and field documents.
 Design, data gathering, and analysis.
 986 Survey Research Principles Spring.
 3(3-0) RB: SOC 881 Design, analysis, sampling, questionnaire construction, interviewing, and data processing.
 989 Topics in Sociological Methodology Fall of odd years.
 3(3-0) A student may earn a maximum of 9 credits in all enrollments for this course.
 Evaluation research.
 Experimental or comparative research methods.
 995 Professional Training Seminar Spring.
 3(3-0) R: Open to graduate students in the Department of Sociology.
-Development of knowledge and skills for the profession of sociology.
+Development of knowledge and skills for the profes- Development of knowledge and skills for the profession of sociology.
 Course design, teaching techniques, acquiring grants, outreach activities, collaboration with community and government, publishing and networking.
 Preparation of course syllabi, teaching philosophy, research agenda and job application.
 999 Doctoral Dissertation Research Fall, Spring, Summer.
 1 to 12 credits.
 A student may earn a maximum of 36 credits in all enrollments for this course.
 Doctoral dissertation research.